pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

     };
 })();
 ```
-The module pattern is used for singleton objects, so there can be just one instance of the `counter` module.
-This is accomplished by immediate invocation of function which returns an object that contains references to the exposed (public) functions.
-We can use the `counter` module in the same way as we used the `myCounter` object before
+The module pattern is a special case of the singletone pattern, so there can be just one instance of the `counter` module.
+This is accomplished by immediate invocation of function which returns an object that contains references to the public functions.
+We can use the `counter` module in the same way as we used the `myCounter` object.

 ### Function Factory